Brothers Turn Two | Little Blue Truck Birthday Party

 off the phone, onto the external hard drive

 A big influence for me in all of this is Nancy Ray – I listen to her podcast pretty often and have always heard her talk about her Legacy Photo System.
 She’s a former wedding photographer as well and has created an entire course about managing and organizing your family’s photos – your legacy!
 In her words, “Your phone is a phone.
 Not a storage device.”
-Yes, it has photo storage.
-Yes, iPhoto and iCloud are on it and that’s all fine.
-But phones get lost.
+Phones get lost.
 They break.
+Did you know iCloud only syncs — it doesn’t actually create a backup?
+If someone gets ahold of your phone and wipes it clean, guess what - your photos are gone forever.
 Do you really want to trust these memories to iCloud alone?
 Bottom line: when photos and videos are only on your phone, they’re not permanent.

 To get them off my phone and stored safely, I use two hard drives: my main external hard drive, and a backup hard drive.
 I store very little on my actual computer because I don’t want it to get bogged down and run slower, so all of my client photos (and now personal photos too) are on an external hard drive.
 My backup hard drive’s only function is to create an exact copy of my external hard drive.